 Katherine is a solicitor specialising in Employment Law.
 She is 11 years' qualified and works for an international law firm advising on a broad range of employment law matters (both contentious and non-contentious) although has recently moved into a Practice Management role.

 Katherine is married to Elliot and they have two children at MMK and are members of Mill Hill Synagogue.
 Katherine is a member of the Personnel Committee and also assists with MMK's fundraising initiative.

 Julie Kangisser is Managing Director of Think Communications which helps purpose-driven businesses and charities to communicate ideas and campaign on the issues they wish to address.

 In addition to bringing a parental viewpoint to the Governing Body, she also supports all the committees on communicating relevant updates to parents and is involved in a fundraising initiative to mark the School's forthcoming 60th anniversary.

-Julie has one child at the school and another who will join in September 2017 and wishes to continue to see the school provide an enriching and supportive community for all its pupils.
+Julie has two children at the school and wishes to continue to see the school provide an enriching and supportive community for all its pupils.

 Co-opted Governor, appointed October 2015

-Rachel sits on the Jewish Studies committee and is responsible for communication between staff and governors of the school's provision for internet safety.
+Rachel sits on the Jewish Studies committee.
 She is also interested in performance and trains and accompanies the children for school shows and special events where they go out to represent our school.